-The General Assembly created the Maryland Public Information Act (PIA) to codify the public’s right to information about government activities.
+The General Assembly enacted the Maryland Public Information Act (PIA) to codify the public’s right to information about government activities.
 This right lies at the heart of a democratic government.
-The Public Access Ombudsman’s office was created through the same statute that created the PIACB.
-The Ombudsman’s duties involve making reasonable attempts to resolve disputes between applicants and custodians relating to requests for public records under the PIA through mediation.
+The Public Access Ombudsman makes reasonable attempts through mediation to resolve PIA disputes between applicants and custodians.

-When it works, Mediation saves money.
 Early resolution of disputes through the Ombudsman program saves time and resources and increases public knowledge and awareness of the PIA process.
-For example, mediation is entirely voluntary, confidential, and in many cases doesn’t require an attorney.
+The Ombudsman’s mediation process is entirely voluntary, confidential, and, in many cases, doesn’t require an attorney.